PostgREST/postgrest/docs/references/auth.rst

 - ``==^`` selects the first array element that ends with the right operand
 - ``*==`` selects the first array element that contains the right operand

-The selected role value can also be sliced using the slice operator ``[a:b]``.
+The selected value can also be sliced using the slice operator ``[a:b]``.
 It is similar to `slice operator in python <https://docs.python.org/3/library/functions.html#slice>`_.
 Negative index values are also supported.
 The syntax is as:

 - ``[a:b]`` take slice from index ``a`` up to ``b``
 - ``[a:]`` take slice from index ``a`` to end